-Or you can enroll for free Starwood Gold elite status using an The Platinum Card from American Express, Mercedes-Benz card or small business card.
+Or you can enroll for free Starwood Gold elite status using an The Platinum Card from American Express, The Platinum Card® from American Express Exclusively for Mercedes-Benz or The Enhanced Business Platinum Card from American Express OPEN.
 Then match your Starwood status to Marriott Gold elite status (which also works at Ritz-Carlton hotels)!

 With Gold status you get: